rogin/Snippets/Connect/Mirth.md

 For running within Mirth, you need an additional GPG library, says [here](https://forums.mirthproject.io/forum/mirth-connect/support/13544-can-i-encrypt-a-file-in-gpg-using-mirth).
 This [wrapper](https://github.com/neuhalje/bouncy-gpg) may be useful, but no one vouched for it.

-## <a name='ExpandanattachmentIdreceivedfromanotherchannelsresponsetransformer'></a>Expand an attachmentId received from another channel's response transformer
+## Expand an attachmentId received from another channel's response transformer

 _pacmano_'s question and solution 10 Jan 2023